AFRICA

 10) Is "change of control" of a business required?

-“Change of control” is not a mandatory criterion for a merger to be subjected to the suspensory merger review process of the CCI.
-It is one of the factors to assess the nature of an acquisition amounting to a combination under Section 5 of the Competition Act.
-Therefore, under the Indian merger control regime, cases such as, cross investment among competitors in the same horizontal market, that does not lead to acquisition of any kind of control rights (such as voting or other kinds of affirmative rights), will be subjected to merger filing before the CCI, where the thresholds (see topic 14 (a)) are exceeded.
-Similarly, acquisition of minority stakes (not amounting to acquisition of control) by private equity investors, where the private equity investors hold certain portfolio investments in companies that are engaged in such business activities that may lead to potential horizontal, vertical or complementary links with that of the target, are also required to be notified to the CCI.
+“Change of control” is not a mandatory criterion for a merger to be subjected to the merger review process of the CCI.
+Acquisition of minority stakes (not amounting to acquisition of control) by private equity investors, where the private equity investors hold certain portfolio investments in companies that are engaged in such business activities that may lead to potential horizontal, vertical or complementary links with that of the target, may also be required to be notified to the CCI.

-Although a merger may result from a change of control over a business, it only requires a mandatory notification to the CCI under the Competition Act and its regulations if the financials of the transacting parties exceed the thresholds described in topic 14.
+Although a merger may result from a change of control over a business, it only requires a mandatory notification to the CCI under the Competition Act and its regulations if the financials of the transacting parties or deal value exceed the thresholds described in topic 14.

 Also see topic 23.